ssl-hep/ServiceX_analysis_utils/README.md

     Returns:
-        dict: keys are sample names and values are awkward arrays or dask-awkward arrays.
+        dict: keys are sample names and values are awkward arrays, uproot generator objects or dask-awkward arrays.
 ```

 ## Documentation